4 Easy Ways to Transfer Photos from Android to PC

 Last Updated : | Author: Dev Team

-How to transfer contacts from iPhone to computer
+How to transfer photos from Android to PC

 Having your photo library at your fingertips should be expected in this day and age.
 With this in mind, Android users will often wonder what the best way is to transfer photos from Android to their PC.